International Educator of the Year Award

 • Two additional letters of support from individuals connected to the university who can attest to the nominee's contributions (no more than three pages maximum for each letter of support)

-Reception: The recipient will be honored at the International Educator of the Year Awards Ceremony held during International Education Week in November.
+The recipient will be announced as the International Educator of the Year during International Education Week in November and recognized at the all University Awards Ceremony the following spring.

 Selection Committee: The selection committee will consist of past International Educator awardees, and staffed by Office of International Programs personnel.